Audiology & Hearing Test | TSS Spring, Texas

 How can an audiologist help me?

 Our audiologist can perform detailed hearing test to better understand the scope of your hearing loss.
 In addition they can prescribe hearing aids or other hearing devices when needed.
-They can also help calibrate hearing devices.
+They can also help calibrate hearing devices and treating tinnitus.

 Our audiologist works with our ENTs to help better understand your ears and hearing loss.
 If your loss is due to allergies, sinus issues, impacted ear wax or infections our ENTs or PA can assist with these issues as well.